Axcol3/HealthTracking/README.md

 8. Allow users to update their personal data through the interface.
 9. Allow users to delete their account through the interface.
 10. Keep a history of changes made to the user data.
+11. On Home Window you can read your current data.
 ---

 ## 3. Documentation